0chain/0chain/local/build_environment.md

-# Build 0Chain go executables
+# Build environment for 0Chain go executables

 ## Table of contents